cedricmaunoury/zfsync/README.md

     - If there's a new child dataset to handle, it uses the same connection to do the same work
     - ...
     - ...
-    - When there is nothing more to do, it sends the following message to close the connection
+    - When there is nothing more to do, each thread in zfsync_send but the last one sends the following message to close the connection
+      - -> *:close*
+    - The last thread sends the following message to ask the zfsync_recv binary to clean its buffer (see below for more infos)
-      - -> *END:sync*
+      - -> *:cleanbuffer*

+# What is the "buffer" in zfsync_recv ?
+As we can't be sure about the order the ZFS streams will come, in some situations, the parent dataset does not exist on the RECEIVER.
+In this case, the ZFS stream will not be received directly in its target place, but in a "buffer" dataset with an hexadecimal name.

 # How to use it :
-- on the SENDER host, the dataset to be synced is $DatasetS.
-The children of $Dataset/local will be synced => Put a cron to launch zfsyncron.sh regularly
+- on the SENDER host, the dataset to be synced is $DatasetS => Put a cron to launch zfsyncron.sh regularly
-- on the RECEVIER host, the target dataset ($DatasetR) can have another name.
-The children of $Dataset/remote will be updated => Launch ZFSync_Recv (to avoid issues, consider setting readonly=on on "remote" dataset)
+- on the RECEVIER host, the target dataset ($DatasetR) can have another name. $DatasetR will be updated => Launch ZFSync_Recv (to avoid issues, consider setting readonly=on on "remote" dataset)
-- Why local and remote subdataset ?
-The goal is to ensure no data loss in case of a "Split Brain" in a cluster architecture.

 # What is not handled for the moment by this code :
-- If a child dataset is destroyed on the source, it is not on the remote side
+- If a dataset is destroyed on the source, it is not on the remote side
 - No SSL... everything is clear on the network (could be very interesting as only one connection is opened by thread)

 # Possible improvments :
 - if we can detect that there's no change on the datas between two child snapshots, it could be interesting not to send the diff
-- the zfsync_recv program does not create directories to store its logs.
-You have to create /var/log/zfsync to store the thread log files

 # Compilation
  ```